Updated: May 4, 2026

 Vimeo: ProRes or high-bitrate H.264 for best quality

-Each platform regularly updates its specifications, so check current guidelines before final delivery.
+Each platform regularly updates its specifications, so check the current guidelines before final delivery/uploading.

 Distribution Strategy: Getting Your Video Seen